ilker-aktuna/LilyGo_EPD47_ImageReceiveAndDisplay/README.md

 # 2. Android client application

+<h3 align = "left">Installing the app on your device:</h3>

+- You need an Android phone/tablet with Android 10 or above OS
+- Please install the app from [Google Play]https://play.google.com/store/apps/details?id=com.aktuna.aposter
+- Connect your EPD47 device to your wifi network as described in instructions above
+- Connect your phone to the same wifi network
+- Run the app on your phone/tablet
+- If both devices are connected to the same network, the Android app will find the EPD47 IP address from its mDNS name ("display") and show it in the IP address field
+- If the IP is not detected for any reason, you can manually enter the IP address shown on EPD47 screen bottom line

+<h3 align = "left">Using the app:</h3>

+- There are 3 buttons on the application
+- "Send Image" button lets you select an image from files on your Android device and send it to the EPD47 screen after conversion
+- "Clear Image" button sends a command to the display to clear its screen
+- "Power Off" button sends a command to the display to turn it off
+- After power off , screen keeps the last image displayed but does not use any power.
+So it is disconnected.
+If you want to send another image after this state, you have to power cycle the EPD47 device or reset by using the letfmost button over the display

 # credits:
 Thanks to my dear friend [Faik Sağlar](https://github.com/ismetfaik) for helping me on converting the image data to the binary format before sending it to the device.